 Feeling hungry?

 Stop in at Rasta Pasta or one of many other truly unique dining options in this area in Toronto.
-Vegetarian and vegan travellers will find a growing number of dining options in the market.
+Vegetarian and vegan travelers will find a growing number of dining options in the market.

 FAQ